thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

 - When working in a language that does not come with a tail-call optimising compiler, we must use an iterative version of `las_vegas` to prevent high stack usage.
 - Performing the equality check outside `monte_carlo` means we lose access to the rolling hash within the closure.
 We can only avoid recomputing it by writing the implementation from scratch.

 The library can support just the Monte Carlo implementation if it is not likely to be used in situations where false positive matches are unacceptable.
-Unfortunately, generally speaking, library authors cannot be sure that their code will not be used in pathological cases.
+Unfortunately, generally speaking, library authors cannot be sure that their code won't be used in pathological cases.

 ## Acknowledgements